 An assessment of candidates’ ability to perform tasks in a simulated or real job environment.
 Also known as “practical examination,” “clinical examination,” or “lab examination.”

+Performance, proficiency, or passing standard—

+A specific level of performance, proficiency category, or score that must be achieved by a participant to successfully complete an assessment.
+Performance, proficiency, or passing standards are established using methods that are defined by generally accepted measurement principles.

 Polytomous—

 Scoring in which scoreable events may receive full, partial, or no credit.
 Polytomous item scores are usually represented by decimals, percentages, or points out of a maximum score for the event.
 See also Dichotomous.